 The design of the facility and site selection is cognisant of the interests and concerns of various Broome stakeholders.
 These elements have been iteratively refined in collaboration with key stakeholder groups to minimise environmental, cultural, and heritage impacts.

 Through this refinement process, KMSB engaged Yawuru People, including Cultural Monitors and community members, via the Yawuru PBC.
 A Multi-Objective Land Use Assessment (MOLA) tool was used to overlay the cultural, environmental, and technical requirements for the development.
-A holistic perspective was taken, including examining the potential cumulative impacts of the Port of Broome’s current activities, and proposed future boat launching facilities.
+A holistic perspective was taken, including examining the potential cumulative impacts of the Port of Broome’s current activities.

 The KMSB project was referred to the Federal Government under the Environment Protection and Biodiversity Conservation Act 1999.
 The Department considered the KMSB project, and decided that it is not a controlled action, meaning that it is not likely to have a significant impact, so it does not require any further assessment or approval under that Act.